DeeMainiac/SCR_Mod/README.md

 Also adds special 'containment procedures' for almost all anomalous entities that can appear.
 From simple powered shelves that keep an object from degrading to specialized walls and security doodads to lock up the nastiest the Rim has to offer.
 Don't forget: If it has a will of it's own, it will probably try to escape!
 Though not all SCPs have to be contained... after all, [SCP-5185](https://scp-wiki.wikidot.com/scp-5185)s are good boys with a little training.

+There are two kinds of containment breaches.
+While visibly similar, one is done by the storyteller and the other is done when the SCP is very unhappy with their living conditions (i.e. no food).

 Pay attention to an object's classifications to ensure the safety of your colonists.
 Or don't.
 There are three classifications: Containment class, Disruption class, and Risk class.
 They help indicate what effects the SCP has at a glance, and each one is listed in an object's information menu.
 A Safe, Dark, Notice-classed SCP doesn't mean it isn't dangerous.

 Some of the classifications may have been adjusted thanks to the Rim being quite different than the Foundation's normal stomping grounds.